-Domaine Herbauges Muscadet Côtes de Grandlieu sur lie Fief Guérin 2009
+Domaine des Herbauges Muscadet Côtes de Grandlieu sur lie Fief Guérin 2009

-Gabbro and granite are essential for Muscadet; not only are they present in vast quantites, they are also starting points for many of the other common Muscadet and “black Anjou” terroirs.
+Gabbro and granite are essential for Muscadet; not only are they present in vast quantities, they are also starting points for many of the other common Muscadet and “black Anjou” terroirs.
 For example, when granite is exposed to extremely high pressure it will, given sufficient time, condense into a layered rock known as schist.
 Should the pressure continue there will be further metamorphosis, and as the minerals within begin to line up we have at first gneiss and eventually orthogneiss.
 Thus schist, gneiss and orthogneiss are all derivatives of granite, although they do seem to yield very different styles of wine.
-In the same manner, the metamorphosis of gabbro when subjected to extremely high pressures and heat will produce the aforementioned amphibolite, also know as serpentine.
+In the same manner, the metamorphosis of gabbro when subjected to extremely high pressures and heat will produce the aforementioned amphibolite.